-Even more, women suffer from chronic pains and incontinence years after having a baby because her body never truly restored to it's full proper, functional capacity.
 Because of this, she now has a passion for educating and healing women experiencing pregnancy and current or lasting post-partum related symptoms.

 If you answer "Yes" to any of these questions, there may be a solution for you through physical therapy!

 Have you ever delivered vaginally or had a C-section?
 Did you tear?
 Did you require a vacuum or forceps to assist with delivery?
 Have you had multiple deliveries?